MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-assign-data-objects.md

 ## Assign data to a new object

 Open a workspace that has streaming data or open the [Microsoft sample eventstream](activator-tutorial.md).
 To create an object, pick the eventstream that you wish to add to the object.
 Then select **New object** from the ribbon. [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] prompts you for an Object name and a unique column.
 The unique column must be a column in your events that uniquely identifies the objects being monitored.
-In the **Package deivery events** sample, **PackageID** is an unique column.
+In the **Package delivery events** sample, **PackageID** is a unique column.

 Optionally, you can use *Assign Properties* to import other columns from your eventstream and convert them into properties on your objects.
 Refer to [create properties](activator-create-activators.md#create-properties) for more information on properties.